Trump weighs potential military intervention in Iran

 The options also include new sanctions against regime figures, or sectors of Iran’s economy like energy or banking.

 The administration has also explored providing technology like Starlink to bolster internet connectivity in Iran, helping protesters skirt an information blackout.
+Trump said he would likely call Elon Musk, who owns Starlink, after he returned to Washington from Florida.
 Then-President Joe Biden offered similar connectivity assistance during the last flare up of street protests in 2022.

 A number of different agencies have been involved in helping prepare options for the president, officials said.
 More formal briefings are expected in the coming week, including on Tuesday, when Trump is expected to convene senior national security officials to discuss how to proceed.